How to Measure and Increase Whole Body and Brain OxygenBy Dr. Artour Rakhimov, Alternative Health Educator and Author - Last updated on August 9, 2018

-Depending on the situation and state of the human body, certain areas of the brain, similar to hypothalamus, can be more or less active requiring different oxygen supplies, and that explains why this graph shows inhomogeneous oxygen distribution for normal breathing and hyperventilation, which is present in over 90% of modern people.
+Depending on the situation and state of the human body, certain areas of the brain, similar to the hypothalamus, can be more or less active requiring different oxygen supplies, and that explains why this graph shows inhomogeneous oxygen distribution for normal breathing and hyperventilation, which is present in over 90% of modern people.

 In addition, on a cell level, oxygen distribution among neighboring cells can also vary widely.
-Those cells that are adjacent to capillaries can have high oxygen pressure (up to 4-5% or around 30-38 mm Hg).
-But more distant cells (cells can be located as far away as 3-4 cells away from the nearest blood vessel) can have only 1% or about 7.6 mm Hg for oxygen partial pressure.
+Those cells that are adjacent to capillaries can have high O2 pressure (up to 4-5% or around 30-38 mm Hg).
+But more distant cells (cells can be located as far away as 3-4 cells away from the nearest blood vessel) can have only 1% or about 7.6 mm Hg for O2 partial pressure.

 Therefore, it is very difficult to measure the total brain oxygen content using direct methods.
-Even if we make thousands of similar PET scans, and then define average oxygenation for each cross section and then the average content for the whole brain, there is a large factor related to this cellular oxygen distribution effect.
+Even if we make thousands of similar PET scans, and then define average oxygenation for each cross-section and then the average content for the whole brain, there is a large factor related to this cellular oxygen distribution effect.

 Total oxygen content in the body

-The situation with total one's body-oxygen content is even more complex.
+The situation with one's total body-oxygen content is even more complex.
 Blood flow to different organs is greatly influenced by the autoregulation effect that can change the perfusion of certain organs up to 3-4 times.
 Autoregulation takes place due to various bodily processes, such as digestion, sleep, exercise, adaptation to temperature changes, emotions, local and global infections, local inflammation, and many others.
 Therefore, the total picture is very complex and, from the purely technical viewpoint, one's total body-oxygen content is exceptionally difficult and expensive to measure.

 In the 1960's, Dr. Buteyko had devices to measure body-oxygen levels and test people for low brain oxygen.
 He knew about the effects described above when he worked as the Manager of the Laboratory of the Functional Diagnostic in Novosibirsk (see the photo of his Laboratory from the 1960’s on the right) for first Soviet Spaceship Missions.
-He was also interested in finding total body-oxygen content.
+He was also interested in finding total body-O2 content.
 After years of research, he stated,

 "Oxygen content in the organism can be found using a simple method: after exhalation, observe, how long the person can pause their breath without stress" Dr. K. P.Buteyko, "Dr. Buteyko lecture in the Moscow State University on 9 December 1969"

 This observation makes sense since, in spite of autoregulation and inhomogeneous O2 distribution, CO2 is the main factor that controls oxygen delivery and blood flow in a dose-dependent manner.
 For example, numerous studies proved that blood flow to various organs is linearly proportional to the arterial CO2 level.
-Furthermore, the clinical observations of over 180 Soviet and Russian physicians suggests that this test is simple and exceptionally valuable in order to define the current physiological state of the person, their symptoms and requirements in medication.
+Furthermore, the clinical observations of over 180 Soviet and Russian physicians suggest that this test is simple and exceptionally valuable in order to define the current physiological state of the person, their symptoms, and requirements in medication.
 For only a small portion of people (about 1% or less in ordinary people and slightly more in the sick), this simple body-oxygen test is not an accurate measure for their health.